greenerservices/version1/app/principles/5-take-a-greener-approach-to-AI-and-software-tools.md

 ---
 homepage: false
 layout: main
-title: 8.
-Design for greener architecture, data and security
+title: 5.
+Take a greener approach to AI and software tools
 includeInBreadcrumbs: true
 eleventyNavigation:
-  key: 8.
-Design for greener architecture, data and security
+  key: 5.
+Take a greener approach to AI and software tools
   parent: Principles
 ---